Why an oil rig tour can be critical for closing a business deal

 Taking a potential investor or customer on a rig tour means you have a chance to talk at a deeper level than you get from exchanging phone calls or emails.
 Use this opportunity to answer questions honestly and put to rest any concerns the potential client has.
 You’ll never get a better chance to make your case, so make the most of it.

-– RTS is a CFE Media and Technology content partner.
+– DEP is a CFE Media and Technology content partner.